Table of Contents

 - Pardon this Interruption: Flexibility for Families During the COVID-19 Pandemic: Things employers can realistically do to reduce the complexity and stress for people who are balancing remote work with family responsibilities during this pandemic.

-- COVID-19 Employer Resources: The latest employer-related news, planning & preparation, quarantine & employee leave.
+- COVID-19 Employer Resources from from Simplicity HR: The latest employer-related news, planning & preparation, quarantine & employee leave.

 - How to Prepare & Manage Your Non-Profit Organization for Teleworking in Light of COVID-19: Do you need to transition your workforce to work remotely in light of COVID-19 but you don’t know where to start?
 Kuʻulani Keohokalole of People Strategies Hawaiʻi LLC is graciously sharing the recording and PowerPoint presentation from her webinar on best practices for both managers and employees of nonprofit organizations who may need to work from home during the current crisis.